 “With this award, Fine Arts is making a commitment toward creating better opportunities for our Indigenous students and the greater goal of fostering respect and reconciliation here at UVic,” says Acting Dean Allana Lindgren.

-To make a donation, please visit the Faculty of Fine Arts donation webpage: just choose “Faculty of Fine Arts Indigenous Student Award” from the “Designation” menu.
+Our current goal to raise $25,000 to permanently endow this fund and we are so close to our $25,000 goal.
+Please visit the Faculty of Fine Arts donation webpage: just choose “Faculty of Fine Arts Indigenous Student Award” from the “Designation” menu.

 Once endowed, this award will then provide a scholarship for Indigenous Fine Arts students in perpetuity.